Photo Tours

 When is the best time to come to Iceland for a photo tour?

 It depends on what sort of photos you are looking to shoot.
-In summer, the bright nights provide a long golden hour, often referred to as the Midnight Sun.
-In winter, the short dim days create a unique and eerie atmosphere; and although you will have fewer hours to shoot under the sun, photo workshops in winter will provide you with the opportunity to capture the Northern Lights.
+In summer, the bright nights provide a long golden hour, often called the midnight sun.

 What will the weather be like during my photo tour in Iceland?